Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - So far this year Duke has two wins against the spread.

-- The Blue Devils covered the spread in their only game when favored by 16 points or more.
+- The Blue Devils have been favored by 16 points or more once this season and covered the spread.

 - Duke's games this year have hit the over on two of three set point totals (66.7%).

-- Duke is 1-1 against the spread and 1-1 overall when the team totals over 433.0 yards.
+- When Duke churns out more than 433.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Blue Devils have turned the ball over five times this season, two more turnovers than the Jayhawks have forced (3).

 - Find the latest spread and moneyline odds for Duke at SISportsbook.